Epilogue to Ireland & Scotland 2013 trip

 return to main index

-In July 2015, twenty months after the Ireland/Scotland trip, I had an unexpected inspiration to write down some impressions from the Ireland-Scotland trip which took place in late September/early October 2013, with two of my three sisters, Doris and Mary, who planned the entire trip.
+In July 2015, twenty months after the trip, I had an unexpected inspiration to write down some impressions from the Ireland-Scotland trip (Sept-Oct 2013) with 2 of my 3 sisters, Doris & Mary, who planned the entire trip.
 I think Mary planned the Ireland part and Doris the Scotland part.

-As a traveler I had the good fortune, for two weeks, of having no idea where our next destination was, starting from the time we landed at Shannon Airport.
-We did not discuss the itinerary so I did not look at a single map, or info-source, beforehand.
+As a traveler I had the good fortune, for two weeks, of not knowing where our next destination was, starting from the time we landed at Shannon Airport.
+We never discussed the destinations beforehand so I never looked at maps or other info-sources, before the trip.

 OVERNIGHT STAYS